jeeshan12/PlaywrightAutomation/README.md

   docker  build -t  <<imageName>>  -f Dockerfile  --build-arg PW_VERSION="v$VERSION" .
   ```

-<<imageTag>> is the name of the image.
+`<<imageName>>` is the name of the image.
 Generally your dockerusername followed by the name of the image.
 It's not mandate but a good practice to name your image like this.

 2. Once image is build you can now execute the tests in container by running the below command